What is a low loss header & how do they work?

 You might be wondering how boilers supply heat to an entire office building or how giant heated premises like care homes or hospitals are heated.
-In some instances, a big commercial boiler is used, while in other cases, various boilers can be connected using a device known as a low loss header.
+In some instances, a big commercial boiler is used, while in other cases, various boilers can be connected using a device known as a low-loss header.

-Below, we explain a low loss header, how it works, and if you need one.
+Below, we explain a low-loss header, how it works, and if you need one.

 Get an online fixed price in 20 seconds:

-What does a low loss header do?
+What does a low-loss header do?

-You need to install a low loss header to ensure the high flow rate of water creates the heat needed for a big residential or commercial building and multiple buildings, like an office complex.
+You need to install a low-loss header to ensure the high flow rate of water creates the heat needed for a big residential or commercial building and multiple buildings, like an office complex.

 The boiler companies determine a standard boiler’s minimum and maximum flow rate.
 However, since it is directly attached to the heating system, it embraces a variable flow rate.
 Multiple control valves generally dictate this.

-While there are numerous boilers in one system, a low loss header regulates the flow rate, making the system inexpensive.
+While there are numerous boilers in one system, a low-loss header regulates the flow rate, making the system inexpensive.
 This leads to a higher-performing, more effective boiler with a better water temperature that reaches your radiator.

 However, a header won’t work well if a suitably sized pump is not installed.
 If the pump size is small, the hot water created by the appliance cannot reach the radiators far from the boilers.

 Likewise, if the pump is too big, it might start pushing hot water around the radiators swiftly, wasting energy.
-So, two pumps are needed—the first from the boiler to the low loss header and the second from the header to the system.
+So, two pumps are needed—the first from the boiler to the low-loss header and the second from the header to the system.

-Why use a low loss header?
+Why use a low-loss header?

 In addition, the pipes in the system may start to corrode, resulting in a build-up of dirt.
 If this builds up a lot, it will hinder your radiator’s capability to heat properly.
 To keep an eye on that, check if your radiators are cold at the bottom.
 If they are cold, you might have sludge present.

-A low loss header normally contains a drain at its bottom.
-Hot water passes through the low loss header with a low pressure compared to what would pass through the rest of the heating system.
-That reduction in speed and pressure allows time for debris in your system to sink to the bottom of the low loss header.
+A low-loss header normally contains a drain at its bottom.
+Hot water passes through the low-loss header with a low pressure compared to what would pass through the rest of the heating system.
+That reduction in speed and pressure allows time for debris in your system to sink to the bottom of the low-loss header.

-To avert that, the drain in the low loss header can be opened frequently to remove any dirt from the header.
+To avert that, the drain in the low-loss header can be opened frequently to remove any dirt from the header.
 This allows your heating system to keep working efficiently and for a longer time.

-How does a low loss header work?
+How does a low-loss header work?

-There is a primary circuit and a secondary circuit in a boiler system.
+A low-loss header works because there is a primary circuit and a secondary circuit in a boiler system.
 The primary circuit produces the actual heating of the water; thus, a pump and a boiler are included in this circuit.

 The secondary circuit includes components that transfer energy or heat.
 In the case of a heating system, this can be underfloor heating or radiators.